MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-outlook.md

 ---
 # <a name="get-the-business-central-add-in-for-outlook"></a>Get the Business Central Add-in for Outlook

-With [!INCLUDE[prod_short](includes/prod_short.md)], you can manage business interactions with your customers and suppliers, directly in Microsoft Outlook.
+With [!INCLUDE[prod_short](includes/prod_short.md)], you can manage business interactions with your customers and vendors, directly in Microsoft Outlook.
 With the [!INCLUDE[prod_short](includes/prod_short.md)] Outlook add-in, you'll  see financial data related to customers and vendors.
 You can also create and send financial documents, such as quotes and invoices.

 There are two ways to get the Business Central add-in for Outlook installed, depending on your role in the organisation: